panoptic-labs/docs/research/2025-06-30-short-strangles-straddles/short-strangles-vs-straddles.md

 Additionally, since Panoptions stream yield only while one or more legs remains in range, the timing of price movement is critical.
 If ETH breaches a leg early in the cycle, that leg ceases to collect fees, dramatically reducing net returns.
 Consequently, two price paths ending near the same level can yield vastly different outcomes based on how long each leg remained inactive.
 Furthermore, while short straddles and strangles may be delta-neutral at entry, they are not risk-neutral.
 Convexity—i.e., gamma risk—grows the longer the strategy is left unadjusted.

 On the other hand, more frequent rolling helps maintain neutrality but increases exposure to re-entry at potentially less favorable volatility levels.
 Ultimately, these strategies display a characteristically skewed return profile: many small, steady wins punctuated by rare but severe losses.
-With win rates commonly exceeding 55\%, a single volatile move (i.e. a sudden \$1,000 drop in ETH) can wipe out months of gains, underscoring the importance of position sizing and risk limits in DeFi-native volatility harvesting.
+With win rates commonly exceeding 60%, a single volatile move (i.e. a sudden $1,000 drop in ETH) can wipe out months of gains, underscoring the importance of position sizing and risk limits in DeFi-native volatility harvesting.

 This study opens several promising avenues for future research.
-First, applying the short straddle and strangle framework to other Uniswap v3 pools—such as \texttt{WBTC/USDC} or \texttt{ETH/stETH}—would help evaluate strategy robustness across different volatility profiles and liquidity conditions.
+First, applying the short straddle and strangle framework to other Uniswap v3 pools—such as `WBTC/USDC` or `ETH/stETH` would help evaluate strategy robustness across different volatility profiles and liquidity conditions.
 Second, deeper delta optimization could be achieved by conditioning strike selection on historical breach frequency or volatility clustering, enabling more responsive positioning.
 Third, incorporating risk-adjusted metrics like Sharpe and Sortino ratios would offer a clearer view of return consistency and tail risk across rolling intervals.
-Finally, exploring alternative rebalancing triggers—such as volatility spikes, breach proximity, or fee decay thresholds—may significantly improve risk management and capital efficiency compared to fixed calendar-based rebalancing.
+Finally, exploring alternative rebalancing triggers such as volatility spikes, breach proximity, or fee decay thresholds may significantly improve risk management and capital efficiency compared to fixed calendar-based rebalancing.

+Join the growing community of Panoptimists and be the first to hear our latest updates by following us on our [social media platforms](https://linktr.ee/panopticxyz).
+To learn more about Panoptic and all things DeFi options, check out our [docs](/docs/intro) and head to [our website](https://panoptic.xyz/).